-Maybe teaching is something you’re thinking you'd like to pursue or you're just looking for a reason to stay in Vietnam a little longer, there’s something for you.
+Or, maybe teaching is something you’re thinking you'd like to pursue or you're just looking for a reason to stay in Vietnam a little longer.
 There are a seemingly endless amount of schools, English centers and after-school programs constantly looking for reliable teachers.
 Depending on your skill set, you might have to settle for working a few hours at one place, a few more somewhere else and maybe even pick up a weekend gig tutoring.

 At the time of writing this, it's standard to get an eVisa for 1 month around $20 USD, a 3-month multiple entry business visa provided by a 3rd party for around $130 USD and a 1-year multiple entry business visa for around $345 USD.
 This company is reliable for longer visas.
 Visas are pretty easy to get on your own but if you have the requirements, save the money and get one sponsored by your work.

 On the other hand, Vietnam also has opportunities for people who do not meet the requirements for a sponsored visa or for someone looking for their first teaching gig.